Window Installation Costs in California

 Window replacement in California typically ranges from $300 to $1,800 per window, depending on frame material, style, and region.
 High-end custom or energy‑efficient windows can exceed $2,000.
 Labor adds approximately $100–$300 per window

 Yes, ENERGY STAR® dual‑ or triple‑pane windows can cut heating and cooling costs by $250–$900 annually in California.
-With rebates and tax credits, payback periods range from 5 to 10 years, plus added resale value.
+With utility rebates, payback periods range from 5 to 10 years, plus added resale value.

 You can, but DIY window replacement often leads to air/water leaks, voided warranties, and code violations.
 Professional installation ensures proper sealing, insurance, compliance, and long-term energy performance.